 If you can keep up your regular exercise schedule, the cold weather will make your dog burn more energy to stay warm.
 Consider feeding your pet a little bit extra.
 If you’re able to keep walking outside, consider breaking up your daily hour-long walk into shorter — and safer — 20- or 30-minute segments.

-If, however, both you and your dog hate snow and ice and you’re not getting as much exercise as normal, consider adding some indoor exercise options.
-This is an excellent time to take your dog to agility classes or set up regular appointments for doggy daycare.
+If, however, both you and your dog hate snow and ice and you’re not getting as much exercise as usual, consider adding some indoor exercise options.
+Cold weather offers an excellent opportunity to take your dog to agility classes or set up regular appointments for doggy daycare.
 Some inventive owners even train their dogs to walk on their treadmills.

-And, just as cars are dangerous for your dog in summer because they magnify the heat, they are similarly dangerous in winter because they magnify the cold turning your car into a refrigerator.
+And just as cars are dangerous for your dog in summer because they magnify the heat, they are similarly hazardous in winter because they amplify the cold, turning your car into a refrigerator.

 Final warning: like coolant, antifreeze is a lethal poison for dogs and cats.
-Be sure to thoroughly clean up any spills from your vehicle, and consider using products that contain propylene glycol rather than ethylene glycol.
+Be sure to clean up any spills from your vehicle thoroughly, and consider using products that contain propylene glycol rather than ethylene glycol.